geforcesong/gsping/README.md

 gsping
 ====================

-One small tool to crawl website and git a simple report in the console.
+One small tool to crawl website and get a simple report in the console.

 > Small crawling tool